dvopsway/icilambda/README.md

 enable_consul = False
 ```

-create monitoring profiles in properties.py based on you tag of aws instance:
+create monitoring profiles in properties.py based on your tag of aws instance:
 for e.g:
 ```
 monitoring_profiles = {